 Bikini Bottom Food Table Set-Up

-For the other food table, I filled buckets with fruit and chips.
+The food table is full of Spongebob Party Food Ideas!
+I filled buckets with fruit and chips.
 I made Jello Jigglers using a Spongebob kit that I found in the local grocery store.

 Plankton Pretzel rods were another easy recipe and were super tasty.
 Those were placed in a “Chum Bucket” that I personalized with my Cricut and vinyl.

 The tablecloths, plates, cups, napkins, Spongebob Lollipops, and Spongebob Pinata came from Oriental Trading.
-The other Spongebob-themed items for the goodie bags came from Party City party store.
-They both had a decent selection for the Spongebob Party Theme.
+The other Spongebob party favors for the goodie bags came from Party City party store.
+Both places had a decent selection for the Spongebob Party Theme.

 I also had a dozen balloons and a “Free Balloon Day” sign.
 All of the kids loved picking a balloon to bring home.